 - A bit heavier

-6. Orion 10034 GoScope II 70mm Refractor Travel Telescope Moon Kit
+8. Orion GoScope III 70mm Refractor Travel Telescope

-The scope is just as good for daytime birdwatching as observing the moon at night.
-It includes a 5×24 finder scope for easy aiming and two 1.25″ telescope eyepieces (25mm and 10mm) for 16-power and 40-power views.
-The standard Orion MoonMap 260 seen with other Orion options also helps your child learn about lunar features and understand what they are seeing.
-The GoScope is definitely one of the winners when it comes to complete package for those who want to see their kids run out and explore.
+The scope is as good for daytime birdwatching as observing the moon at night.
+It includes a 5×24 finder scope for easy aiming and two 1.25″ telescope eyepieces (20mm and 9mm) for 20-power and 44-power views.
+The standard Orion MoonMap 260 also helps your child learn about lunar features and understand what they are seeing.
+The GoScope offers the complete package for those who want to see their kids run outside and explore.

-Scorecard – Orion 10034 GoScope II 70mm Refractor Travel Telescope
+Scorecard – Orion GoScope III 70mm Refractor Travel Telescope

 Category | Our Verdict | Why? |